All Products

 New

-Enable MCP Streamable HTTP affinity to route requests from the same MCP session to the function instance that created it.
-When a session starts, Function Compute reads the `Mcp-Session-Id` from the function's HTTP response header and links this ID to the session.
-Future requests with the same `Mcp-Session-Id` are sent to the original function instance.
+Enable the MCP Streamable HTTP affinity feature to route requests from the same MCP session to the backend function instance that created the session.
+When an MCP Streamable HTTP session is initialized, Function Compute parses the Mcp-Session-Id field in the HTTP header of the function's response.
+It then associates this ID with the session on the platform.
+Subsequent requests with the same Mcp-Session-Id are considered part of the same MCP Streamable HTTP session and are routed to the instance that initialized the session.

 Session lifecycle management